Customer Success - Hideaway Pizza

 COGS-Well saves me time when reviewing financials, everything I need to research cost of goods sold can be found by running the various reports available.”
 Adrienne Horner, Controller.

 COGS-Well’s mission is to help customers be successful.
 In addition to training and support, the COGS-Well team works with Hideaway to help them get the most out of their COGS-Well system.

 “The level of customer service that we have received, in addition to the knowledge of the entire team at COGS-Well, is a breath of fresh air.”
-Tim Anderson, Chief Financial Officer.
+Tim Anderson, President.